kuestess/homebridge-platform-insteonlocal/README.md

 - `position`: Specify the position of the outlet - valid values are 'top' or 'bottom' [default = top]

+Battery operated devices:
+Low battery levels are reported periodically by the device and by default are shown in the Home app UI.
+To disable low battery reporting, use the optional configuration parameter below.
+This should be set at the individual device level.
+Even with low battery status disabled, you will still get a low battery alert in the Home app if two heartbeat messages from the device are missed (takes ~2 days), likely indicating a dead device.

+- `disableBatteryStatus`: default false; set to true to disable low battery reporting.

 Connection Watcher
 ------------------
 The Insteon Hub seems to give up on connections after a certain period of time, resulting in no response or incorrect status in Homekit.
 Starting with v0.3.4, a `connectionWatcher` will periodically reset the connection to the Hub.
 This is a temporary workaround, but seems to address the issue and create a better experience without having to restart `homebridge`.